provocon/coremedia-build-docker/README.md

 * `2110` is the current release to work with CMCC-10.
 * `2307` is the current release to work with CMCC-11.
+* `2401` is the current release to work with CMCC-12.

 The latest Tag works with - at least again - CMCC-11-2310 starting from CMCC-11-2307.